-The Company maintains the Pilgrim's Pride Corporation Severance Plan (the "Severance Plan") which provides severance payments to eligible employees if employment was terminated "without cause."
+The Company maintains the Pilgrim's Pride Corporation Severance Plan (the "Severance Plan") which provides severance payments to eligible employees if employment was terminated "without cause".
 The Severance Plan does not cover termination due to death, disability or retirement, termination for cause or termination at the end of the leave of absence that exceeded the maximum permitted by the Company.
 Under the Severance Plan, in exchange for signing an enforceable waiver and release agreement, upon termination without cause, an NEO is entitled to receive as severance pay an amount equal to: 16 weeks of base pay plus two weeks of base pay per year of service in excess of two years up to a maximum of 52 weeks of base pay.
-In addition, if the Company provided less than two-weeks notice of termination without cause, an executive officer would have been entitled to up to two additional weeks of base pay in lieu of notice.
+In addition, if the Company provided less than two weeks notice of termination without cause, an executive officer would have been entitled to up to two additional weeks of base pay in lieu of notice.
 Additional benefits available to eligible employees under the Severance Plan included career transition services as determined by the Company, including without limitation, written materials, company-sponsored training and job fairs.

-The terms of each NEO's compensation do not provide for any change-in-control or retirement arrangements other than the vesting of RSUs granted to them under the Plan under certain circumstances in the case of a "change-in-control."
-Mr. Penn has not received severance upon his departure from the Company on September 22, 2020.
-See the "2020 Potential Payments Upon Termination or Change-in-Control" table for additional information regarding the severance payable to our NEOs.
+Consistent with the Company's compensation policy, the terms of each NEO's compensation do not provide for any change-in-control or retirement arrangements other than the vesting of RSUs granted to them under the Plan under certain circumstances in the case of a "change-in-control."
+See the "2019 Potential Payments Upon Termination or Change-in-Control" table for additional information regarding the severance payable to our NEOs.